CloudLabsAI-Azure/Sentinel-with-XDR/labguide/part-01/overview-2.md

 You will have access to a lab guide which is a reference material to assist you in getting started with the exploration.

-Based on your interests, you can use this lab guide as a reference to learn and test any Microsoft Purview feature.
-You are also encouraged to explore additional Microsoft Purview features based on your interests and preferences.
+Based on your interests, you can use this lab guide as a reference to learn and test any Microsoft Sentinel feature.
+You are also encouraged to explore additional Microsoft Sentinel features based on your interests and preferences.

 - Lab 01 - Setup Sentinel Environment
 - Lab 02 - Onboard Server Defender for Cloud